JimiIT92/BetterChaosCubed/SECURITY.md

 ## Supported Versions

-This repository contains the source code for [Hendrix's Better Christmas Chests](https://curseforge.com/minecraft/mc-mods/hendrixs-better-christmas-chests).
+This repository contains the source code for [Hendrix's Better Chaos Cubed](https://curseforge.com/minecraft/mc-mods/hendrixs-better-chaos-cubed).

 Only latest major release (and relative minors) will be supported.